Extract Text from ZIP Files in Java using GroupDocs.Parser

 • What library should I use?
 GroupDocs.Parser for Java.

 • Can I extract text from every file inside a ZIP?
-Yes, for all supported formats.
+Yes, for all formats supported by the parser.

 • Do I need a license?
 A free trial works for evaluation; a permanent license is required for production.

 • Is memory usage a concern?
-Use try‑with‑resources and process items iteratively.
+Use try‑with‑resources and process items iteratively to keep the footprint low.

 • Which Java version is required?
 JDK 8 or higher.